 Rubrics were created for each assignment/exercise, and students are given access to the rubrics used to assess their work prior to the work being due.
-Students were encouraged to use rubrics as a guide to the assignment.
+In most cases (apart from exams) students were given rubrics to use a guidelines as part of their assignments, and those rubrics were explained in the classroom prior to the due date.
 In addition, students were assigned an anonymous lab report from another student and asked to grade that lab report with the given rubric.
 This was to encourage students to use the rubric critically while writing their reports.